24 Best Bug Tracking Tools in 2026

 Best for: Open-source bug tracking.

-Bugzilla is the issue tracking tool of choice for many top software companies.
+Bugzilla is used by many top software companies.

 Key features:

-Pros: Because it’s an open source bug tracker, it’s easy to adapt, customize, and scale depending on your needs.
+Pros: Because it’s open source, it’s easy to adapt, customize, and scale depending on your needs.

 Cons: Using this means you need to ****implement, host, and update your own bug tracking system.